What's it like in tcc kids?

 + Wellness Policy

 It is our goal to provide a clean, healthy environment for all of our babies and children who attend our sessions.
 Please help us by adhering to the following guidelines.

 Please do not bring your child to church if he has any of the following symptoms:

-(These guidelines come from the Committee on Control of Infectious Diseases of the American Academy of Pediatrics)
+- Runny Nose/Common Cold that has lasted 14 days (These guidelines come from the Committee on Control of Infectious Diseases of the American Academy of Pediatrics)